kooler/arm64js-sdk/README.md

 ## Versions

-Package `X.Y.Z` pins engine `X.Y` on the CDN, and that engine is what every `boot` on the page uses.
-A new engine is a new `X.Y` and a new package version; exact versions on the CDN are never rewritten.
+Package `X.Y.Z` runs engine `X.Y` from the CDN.
+A new engine is a new `X.Y` and a new package version.
+Engine versions on the CDN are never changed or removed.

-Most engine releases change nothing about the snapshot format, and snapshots saved on an older one keep booting.
-When a release does change it, booting an older snapshot rejects with `engine-mismatch` — the snapshot is intact, but this engine cannot resume it.
-Two ways out:
+Snapshots keep booting after you update the package:

-- pin the package (and so the engine) the snapshots were made with, which keeps working because old engines stay on the CDN; or
+- Most engine releases don't change the snapshot format, so a snapshot saved on an older engine boots on the new one.
-- treat snapshots as a cache: catch `engine-mismatch`, `Arm64JS.snapshots.remove(id)`, and boot the image again.
+- When a release does change it, the SDK boots the snapshot on the engine it was saved on (`SnapshotInfo.engine`), loaded from the CDN next to this page's engine.
+That VM can only do what its engine supports: for example, `writeFile` on engine 0.3 rejects with `share-unavailable`.

-`SnapshotInfo.engine` says which engine each one needs.
+- A snapshot saved on a newer engine than this page's (after going back to an older package, or from another page of your site) boots on that newer engine.
+If that engine needs a newer package, `boot` rejects with `contract-mismatch`.

-One exception: a snapshot saved on engine 0.4 or newer from an image with file sharing does not boot on engine 0.3.
-It fails with `boot-failed`.
+Each extra engine is one more download and, in frame mode, one more hidden frame.

 ## Development